-The Lack of Choice - Wireless carriers make it difficult to change service providers
+The Lack of Choice-Wireless carriers make it difficult to change service providers

 One of the greatest things about this country is the availability of choice.
 Want a breakfast cereal?
 You can choose from a multitude at your local grocery store.
 A loaf of bread?
 White or wheat no longer cut it--now, the more grains you have the better.
 5?
 10?
 15?
 The grain sky is the limit.
 The ability for consumers to choose can be a good thing as long as there is actual choice.
 However, when we look at certain consumer areas--cell phone providers, for example--the actual ability to choose a specific provider is a limited one.

 Sure, there are many prepaid providers popping up along the wireless landscape, but it seems that the prepaid providers are shutting down as quickly as they are starting up.
 Your main choice of carriers in San Diego is the big four: Verizon, AT&T, Sprint, and T-Mobile.
 Most offer homogeneous plans for a homogeneous set of phones.
 Nevertheless, even amongst the big four it can be difficult to change providers.
 The culprit?
-The early termination fee.
+The early termination fee or EFT.

-The early termination fee (ETF) is a lovely little device used by the wireless companies to ensure they make all their profit if you, the consumer, happen to change your mind and want to move to a different provider before your service contract is up.
+The early termination fee (ETF) is a little device used by the wireless companies to ensure they make all their profit if you, the consumer, happen to change your mind and want to move to a different provider before your service contract is up.
 The ETF amount is set at the beginning of your contract term and decreases for every month you are in your contract.